Andrew-Blakemore/Andrew-Blakemore.github.io/_pages/keegan-itinerary/tennessee.md

   <section class="itinerary-story__section">
     <div>
-      <h2>My insights from the visit.</h2>
+      <h2>Insights from my visit.</h2>
       <p class="itinerary-story__lead">
-        Following the same device across the shop made it clear that fabrication depends on more than completing a checklist.
-Throughout the morning, fabricators paused to inspect surfaces and brought uncertain work over for another set of eyes.
-A change in color, a pocket of trapped air, or an edge that missed its intended line could point back to a particular moment in forming or lamination.
+        Following the same device across the shop made it clear that fabrication depends on more than just completing a checklist.
+Throughout the morning, technicians paused to inspect surfaces and brought uncertain work over to others for a second opinion.
+A change in color, a blemish, a rough patch, or an unexpected depression could reveal where something had gone wrong earlier in fabrication, such as where an air bubble had become trapped during lamination.
+Recognizing these subtle irregularities and tracing them back to their source reflected the technicians’ practiced attention to detail.
       </p>
       <p>
-        The speed of those diagnoses came from accumulated examples.
-Written procedures establish a sequence, but repetition teaches a fabricator what normal variation looks like, where a defect began, and whether it can be corrected without compromising the device.
+        The speed of those diagnoses came by way of experience.
+While written procedures establish a procedure, it is repetition that teaches a technician what normal variation looks like, where a defect began, and whether it can be corrected without compromising the device.
 That practical knowledge is shared through questions on the floor, phone calls, shop